omni-us/jsonargparse/DOCUMENTATION.rst

 .. note::

-    In python there can be some classes or functions for which it is not possible to determine its import path from the object alone.
+    In Python there can be some classes or functions for which it is not possible to determine its import path from the object alone.
 When using one of these as a default would cause a failure when serializing because what gets saved in the config file is the import path.
 To overcome this problem